Blignaut24/NederLearn_V5/README.md

 - Careful curation of resource material saves users time and effort in searching for quality content.
 - Each content piece is accompanied by a summary and an external link, providing a quick overview and easy access.
 - The app offers diverse media formats, catering to different learning preferences.
-- Resources are organized according to the European Framework for Language Framework Levels, providing users a clear learning path and addressing the common challenge of progression in language learning.
+- Resources are organized according to the European Framework for Language Levels, providing users a clear learning path and addressing the common challenge of progression in language learning.
 </details>

 <details>